Chenrezig Statue with Consort

 World Class Artisans

-Our Chenrezig statue was manufactured by the best artisans in Patan, Nepal.
+Our Chenrezig statue with consort was manufactured by the best artisans in Patan, Nepal.
 Their cast metal skills are passed down through many generations to arrive at the level of perfection which they exhibit.
 All our Nepal Buddha statues were made using the traditional lost wax method.
 The quality of craftsmanship will last many lifetimes and you can pass the statue on for many generations.